10 Tips to Creating a Successful Blog

 Also, don’t forget to set the image’s alt tag so the image can be found by search engines.
 Alt tags assign text to describe your image—if your browser can’t load the image, the alt tag will show up.
 This is also an important part of your SEO since alt tags allow the images to be found by search engines.
 For Wix users, the Alt tag can be found here:

 7. Use data and research to back up claims you make.

 Although this rule may seem far too easy, many writers, bloggers, and influencers try to get away with copying other people’s content without permission.
 Remember, your blog is open to the public internet.
 Reference information that isn’t your own, whether it is from another blog, social media post, or a company website, or study.
 Referencing or citing sources is easy.
 Simply place exact copy in quotes, include the article or blog post title, author and company name with link, and that is it!
 This step is easy enough to do and important.
 Not only will your readers appreciate the honesty given in your content, you will remove yourself from a possible case of plagiarism.

 8. Use an editorial calendar.

-Using an editorial calendar in our agency has been a huge time saver.
+Using an editorial calendar in our business has been a huge time saver.
 We advise our clients to use an editorial calendar as soon as the inform us they want to create a blog.
-Editorial calendars allow you to organize what you will be writing, prepare for important dates such as when the final edit is due and when to post, move things around in case there is breaking news and you need to switch out articles – which happens more than I’d like to admit, and my favorite – recycle popular articles for later.
+Editorial calendars allow you to organize what you will be writing, prepare for important dates such as when the final edit is due and when to post, move things around in case there is breaking news and you need to switch out articles – which happens quite often, and my favorite – recycle popular articles for later.

 Editorial calendars are easy to create yourself with MS Excel or find free pre-formatted calendars by searching online.